Would you like to save some money? I know I do... I am constantly looking for ways to save some money on art supplies. Today is no different!

 This recipe doesn't use any glue at all.
 Instead, it uses artist grade materials like acrylic medium and powdered marble.

-This is another one of my favorite recipes for diy texture paste for acrylic painting!
+This is another one of my favorite recipes for diy texture paste for acrylic painting, even though it can be a bit more expensive!

 INGREDIENTS: